sadeq220/docs/js/README.md

 Functions starting with `use` are called Hooks. `useState` and `useEffect` are built-in Hooks provided by React.
 You can only call Hooks at the top of your components (or other Hooks).
 React 16.8.0 is the first release to support Hooks.
-> Hooks let you use more of React’s features without classes.
+Hooks let you use more of React’s features without classes.
+> Hooks are functions that let you “hook into” React state and lifecycle features from function components.
+> Hooks don’t work inside classes — they let you use React without classes.

 `useState`:
 State as a snapshot: